aminul01-g/IMDB-Sentiment-Analysis/README.md

 ---

 ## 👌 Acknowledgments
-This project was developed as part of **Module 13: IMDB Sentiment Analysis** in the AI/ML learning journey.
+This project was developed as part of **IMDB Sentiment Analysis** in the AI/ML learning journey.
 Special thanks to the open-source community for providing tools and datasets that enabled this research.